-Balboa Island, located in the Newport Bay, is actually comprised of three artificial islands.
+Balboa Island, located in Newport Bay, is actually comprised of three artificial islands.
 To get there from the Balboa Peninsula, you have to take a three-car ferry (passengers and bikes go on the sides).
-The island is connected to the north part of the harbor by a bridge (if you want to take your car) but the ferry is the funnier option.
+The island is connected to the north part of the harbor by a bridge (if you want to take your car) but the ferry is the fun option.

 This island is one of the most expensive real estate markets outside Manhattan, New York.
 A small house can cost about three million dollars.
 The good news is that you can admire the beautiful houses with private piers and beaches from the boardwalk surrounding the island.
-The main street has restaurants, cafes and ice cream shops.
+The main street has restaurants, cafes, and ice cream shops.

 They even have a Gran Canal (separating Balboa Island from Little Balboa Island).

 If you are lucky enough, you may be able to see mischievous sea lions ‘vandalizing’ some expensive boats in the harbor.
 Owners have tried to secure their property but the sea lions have broken fences and whatever is on their way.
 It is crazy to see them jumping to the boats from the water.

 Marine Avenue is the liveliest thoroughfare in the city.
 This where you will find the famous Dad’s Donut & Bakery Shop and their notorious Balboa Bar and frozen bananas.

 In addition, there are plenty of businesses selling candy, treats, gourmet food, and drinks.
 I love The Village Inn.